SzalikDesigns/amberelec-chicueloap/README.md

 * Power menu 'system' included (for users that require one)
 * Video capable
 * Support for screenshots/boxart and/or video.
 Marquees are not utilised in this theme.

 ---

+### LOGO NOTICE
+The used logos and trademarks are copyright of their respective owners.

+---